Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

-Air conditioners are typically placed on concrete pads.
+Air conditioners are usually placed on concrete pads.
 As time passes, the pad could crack, shift or sink.
-This can cause breakdowns and even premature replacement.
-Let’s go over some of the problems that can happen and how to fix an air conditioner that isn’t level.
+This can result in malfunctions and even premature replacement.
+Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Your air conditioner’s compressor is a critical part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 The compressor relies on oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unevenly.